VEGALUISJ/Tracklories.com/README.md

 Display showing how many calories you consumed in determinated days.

-## Currently working on these additions :
+## Currently working on these additions:

 new minimalist fronted design that explain in dynamic way how work this application.